 - breast milk

-The virus doesn’t spread in air or water, or through casual contact.
+The virus isn’t transferred in air or water, or through casual contact.

 AIDS is a disease that can develop in people with HIV.
 It’s the most advanced stage of HIV.
-But just because a person has HIV doesn’t mean they’ll develop AIDS.
+But just because a person has HIV doesn’t mean AIDS will develop.

-- oral thrush, a fungal infection in the mouth or throat
+- oral thrush, a fungal condition in the mouth or throat

 - cytomegalovirus (CMV), a type of herpes virus